Differentiable Quantum Architecture Search: Methods

+{\bf Overview.} The task of DQAS is to select several unitaries to compose the circuit that minimize the corresponding objective for a given task.
+The aim of DQAS is two-fold: one the one hand, DQAS determines a potentially optimal circuit layout, on the other hand, it also identifies suitable variational parameters for the circuit.
+To achieve the two goals at the same time, we regard DQAS as a bi-optimization problem, where both the parameters determining the quantum structure and trainable weights on the parameterized circuit are optimized via some gradient-based optimizers.
+To enable gradient descent search on the quantum structure, we relax the discrete structure parameters into continous domain, where quantum architecture are viewed as the sample from some parameterized probabilistic model.

+DQAS is presented as Algorithm \ref{alg:dqas} with a visualized workflow in Fig. \ref{fig:workflow}.
+We introduce the ingredients for DQAS and the general workflow below.
+(See Appendix A for more details and the glossary of DQAS algorithm \cite{Note1}) .

-{\bf Circuit encoding and operation pool.} Any quantum circuit is composed of a sequence of unitaries with or without trainable parameters, i.e. \eq{U=\prod_{i=0}^p U_i(\vect{\theta}_i), }{circuit} where $\vect{\theta}$ can be of zero length when $U_i$ is a fixed unitary gate.
+~ {\bf Circuit encoding and operation pool.} Any quantum circuit is composed of a sequence of unitaries with and without trainable parameters, i.e. \eq{U=\prod_{i=0}^p U_i(\vect{\theta}_i), }{circuit} where $\vect{\theta}_i$ can be of zero length corresponding to the case that $U_i$ is a fixed unitary gate.
 Hence, we formulate the framework to cover circuit-design tasks beyond searching of variational ansatz.

 In the most general term, these $U_i$ can represent an one-qubit gate, a two-qubit gate or a higher-level block encoding, such as $e^{iH\theta}$ with a pre-defined Hermitian Hamiltonian $H$.
 This set of possible unitaries $U_i$ constitutes the operation pool for DQAS, and the algorithm attempts to assemble a quantum circuit by stacking $U_i$ together in order to optimize a task-dependent objective function.